evkx/evkx.github.io/content/technology/driverassistance/autosteer/_index.md

 ---
-title: Autosteer / Lane Centering
+title: Lane Centering Assist / Autosteer
-linktitle: Autosteer
+linktitle: LCA
-description: Autosteer / Lane Centering is a feature of some advanced driver assistance systems that allows a vehicle to automatically steer itself within a lane on a highway or freeway.
+description: Lane Centering Assist (LCA) / Autosteer is a feature of some advanced driver assistance systems that allows a vehicle to automatically steer itself within a lane on a highway or freeway.
-weight: 7
+weight: 16
 ---
 <!-- markdownlint-disable MD033 -->